 MtxVec Core Edition is the full source version of MtxVec v5.
 It allows MtxVec to be compiled completely without reference to external dlls and run with pure pascal code only (100% full source code).
-With FireMonkey use common source to compile your applications for Windows, Mac OS, iOS / iPhone and Android.
+With FireMonkey use common source to compile your applications for Windows, Linux, OSX, iOS and Android.

 With a compiler switch, you can change how MtxVec will be included in to your application.